Instructor name, office location, telephone number, e-mail address

 Alternate recommended language for those who do not wish to permit laptops in the classroom: The use of personal electronics such as laptops, iPads, and other such mobile devices is distracting to the other students and the instructor.
 Their use can degrade the learning environment.
 Therefore, students are not permitted to use these devices during the class period.

-Please be aware that the accessible table and chairs in this room should remain available for students who find that standard classroom seating is not usable.
+If our class meets at a campus location: Please be aware that the accessible table and chairs in this room should remain available for students who find that standard classroom seating is not usable.

 Required language: Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work/exercises must be the product of independent effort unless otherwise instructed.
 Students are expected to adhere to the UA Code of Academic Integrity as described in the UA General Catalog.
 See http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity.